-On November 22, 2022, staff provided notice of the release of the application for PY2023 funded activities to 57 local service agencies, religious institutions, adjacent communities, county government agencies, senior housing developments, etc. The notice identified the process for funding to help the city address its priority needs.
+On October 10, 2023, staff provided notice of the release of the application for PY2024 funded activities to 57 local service agencies, religious institutions, adjacent communities, county government agencies, senior housing developments, etc. The notice identified the process for funding to help the city address its priority needs.

-The Royal Oak Rehabilitation Board of Appeals, in its advisory role for the CDBG program, held public hearings at its November 22, 2022 and March 21, 2023 meetings regarding the development of the PY2023 Annual Action Plan.
-The Royal Oak City Commission also held a public meeting, with a public comment segment, at its April 10, 2023 meeting.
+The Royal Oak Rehabilitation Board of Appeals, in its advisory role for the CDBG program, held public hearing at its September 26, 2023 meeting regarding the development of the PY2024 Annual Action Plan.
+Unfortunately, the Rehabilitation Board of Appeals' April 16, 2024 meeting was cancelled due to the lack of a quorum.
+A second public hearing was scheduled for the meeting.
+Therefore, the Royal Oak City Commission held a public hearing at their May 13, 2024 meeting.
+No comments were received during the public hearing.

-Additionally, notice of the March 21, 2023 public hearing was published in the March 9, 2023 print edition of The Daily Tribune and posted to the CDBG webpage of the city's website.
-The notice references that the draft PY2023 Annual Action Plan is available for review on the city's website at the specific web address or in-person at city hall.
+Additionally, public hearings notices were published in the print and online edition of The Daily Tribune and posted to the CDBG webpage of the city's website.
+The notice referenced that the draft PY2024 Annual Action Plan is available for review on the city's website at the specific web address or in-person at City Hall.

-Notice of the 30-day comment period was published in The Daily Tribune and posted to the CDBG webpage of the city's website.
-The notice references that the draft PY2023 Annual Action Plan is available for review on the city's website at the specific web address or in-person at city hall.
-No comments were received during the public comment period.
+Notice of the 30-day comment period was published in April 26, 2024 edition of The Daily Tribune and posted to the CDBG webpage of the city's website.
+The notice references that the draft PY2024 Annual Action Plan is available for review on the City's website at the specific web address or in-person at City Hall.
+No comments were received during the public comment period which ended May 20, 2024.